Latest Happenings

 Wayfarer Apartments

 Honoring the past.
 Shaping the future.
-Establishing a welcoming southeastern gateway to Yesler Terrace, the Wayfarer Apartments offer multi-family living perched on the hillside where Yesler meets Boren—connected by Streetcar to Seattle’s International District and the First Hill and Capitol Hill neighborhoods.
+Establishing a welcoming southeastern gateway to Yesler Terrace, the Wayfarer offers multi-family living perched on the hillside where Yesler meets Boren—connected by Streetcar to Seattle’s International District and the First Hill and Capitol Hill neighborhoods.